ninachen22/BlueJ.NaiveTicket/README.md

 	* You can insert several separate amounts of money into the machine, just like you might insert multiple coins or notes into a real machine.
 Try inserting the exact amount required for a ticket.
 As this is a simple machine, a ticket will not be issued automatically, so once you have inserted enough money, call the `printTicket` method.
 A facsimile ticket should be printed in the BlueJ terminal window.

 ### Exercise 2.2
 * What value is returned if you check the machine’s balance after it has printed a ticket?
+The balance is 0.

 ### Exercise 2.3
 * Experiment with inserting different amounts of money before printing tickets.
 	* Do you notice anything strange about the machine’s behavior?
+	It prints a ticket with the updated amount inserted.
+Balance also resets to 0.
 	* What happens if you insert too much money into the machine – do you receive any refund?
+	It prints a ticket without refund.
 	* What happens if you do not insert enough and then try to print a ticket?
+	It prints ticket still.

 ### Exercise 2.4
 * Try to obtain a good understanding of a ticket machine’s behavior by interacting with it on the object bench before we start looking at how the `TicketMachine` class is implemented in the next section.